secureblue/secureblue.dev/content/FAQ.md

 ### [Why aren’t YouTube ads blocked, and how can I watch YouTube without ads?](#youtube-ads)
 {: #youtube-ads}

 Trivalent’s subresource filter cannot perform script injection or observe and alter what happens inside YouTube’s video player, so it can’t reliably intercept the scripts and dynamic behavior YouTube uses to serve ads.
-To avoid ads you need a tool capable of doing that.
+To avoid ads, you need a tool capable of doing that.
 Common options are FreeTube [Electron Flatpak](https://flathub.org/apps/io.freetubeapp.FreeTube), Pipeline [Piped proxy Flatpak](https://flathub.org/apps/de.schmidhuberj.tubefeeder), and the YouTube PWA paired with  uBlock Origin‑Lite.
 Consider creating a separate profile for the Youtube PWA, so you can continue browsing extensionless for your usual profile.

 ### [How do I configure GRUB?](#configure-grub)
 {: #configure-grub}